Finding Out What is Going On Under the Surface…

-When clients seek my help for their suffering, first we must agree: I am not treating or diagnosing disease.
-What the heck does that mean – if not that, then what are we doing here???
+I don’t treat or diagnose disease.
+But what the heck does that mean – if not that, then what are we doing here???

-In chronic disease, symptoms can be seen akin to that site of the wreck: painful, messy, urgent.
-For the sufferer, getting rid of the symptoms is the whole point, and what drives the search for help.
+In chronic disease, symptoms are like a train wreck: painful, messy, urgent.
+For someone who is suffering, getting rid of the symptoms is the whole point.
+That’s why they need my help.

-But ironically, symptoms are not my focus as a practitioner of Functional Healthcare.
-Clients who seek me out will not get medical triage.
+Symptoms are not my focus as a practitioner of Functional Healthcare.
+I don’t do medical triage.
 For one thing, I am not a medical doctor, and I do not diagnose or treat disease.
 What I do is different.

 All chronic disease is caused by one or more of the following Six Causes of Disease.
 By testing for these, and evaluating all eleven systems of the body, we hope to get to the root cause of your chronic illness, beginning a journey of a thousand steps with the proper first step.